arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 1. Active failover
 1. Cluster

-Note: Datacenter replication is an option for the the `cluster` deployment mode.
+Note: Datacenter replication is an option for the `cluster` deployment mode.

 You select one of these modes using the `--starter.mode` command line option.